NYCPlanning/db-cpdb/maintenance/log.md

 ## 2020/12/28 -- Molly
 + Data for edc_capitalprojects is in corrected projection in recipes
++ Data for dot_project_intersections is in corrected projection in recipes

 ## 2020/12/23 -- Molly
 + Addresses issues #1, #4, #14, #15